kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/eks/creating-a-cluster.md

 NOTE: When creating an EKS cluster only the **MAJOR.MINOR** of the `-kubernetes-version` is taken into consideration.

-By default, EKS cluster uses:
+By default CAPA relies on the default EKS cluster upgrade policy, which at the moment of writing is EXTENDED support.
-- EXTENDED support.
 See more info about [cluster upgrade policy](https://docs.aws.amazon.com/eks/latest/userguide/view-upgrade-policy.html)

 ## Kubeconfig